 The Massacre of Chios is a painting produced around 1824 by French artist Eugène Delacroix

 The key subject is on the horror of wartime destruction during the militant attack on Chios, Greece by Turkish forces.
-The attack resulted in the death of thousands and those survived were severely injured.A very intolerable scene composed with crushed victims, military might, disease and death signifies the dismay of a horrifying massacre.
+The attack resulted in the death of thousands and those survived were severely injured.A very intolerable scene composed of crushed victims, military might, disease, and death signify the dismay of a horrifying massacre.
 The characters are harshly presented to the viewer in a manner, which is drooping, chaotic and erratically distributed.

 The work can be viewed at Museum Louvre